By Jordan Stern, MD, CEO and Medical Director

 You Need Medical Evidence of a Disability

-At BlueSleep, we record your medical history and symptoms and offer a home sleep test to gauge the severity of your problem.
+At BlueSleep Sleep Clinic, we record your medical history and symptoms and offer a home sleep test to gauge the severity of your problem.
 For treatment, we may recommend Continuous Positive Airway Treatment (CPAP) or Oral Device Therapy (OAT) and then follow-up with a home sleep test to measure your improvement.
 The SSA will want all these records, including continuing usage data of your CPAP machine.
 If you suffer from heart problems, memory issues or mental health issues, you must show proof of a qualifying condition such as pulmonary hypertension and cor pulmonale.
 And, you need specific tests to support your condition.
 For instance, the SSA wants to know that your mean arterial pressure is above 40 mmHg on a cardiac catheterization test.

 You Need Medical Notes that You’re Unable to Work